 That was the saving thought for me – would I treat a person I love the way I treat myself?
 And whenever I had doubts about my actions, this filter helped me decide.

 With this simple question I started my journey.
 Of course, there were daily moments when my trained mind was pushing me to just push myself harder.
 There were moments when I was petrified that, by being more relaxed with myself, I would lose everything I had worked for, because I knew nothing else but constant pressure.

-Focusing on self-care meant improving my food choices not only in terms of nutrients and energy intake, but mostly in terms of taste, aspect, and the experience of eating, itself.
+Focusing on self-care or self-love meant improving my food choices not only in terms of nutrients and energy intake, but mostly in terms of taste, aspect, and the experience of eating, itself.
 After years of counting calories, avoiding sauces and spices, I was petrified on the idea of enjoying food, for fear of losing control.

 Self-care also meant cutting down on caffeine and energy drinks, and simply resting when I was tired.
 It took me 5 years before I could function normally without excessive coffee, pre-workout shots, energy drinks or supplements.

 Self-care meant for me going to massage therapy not for muscle pain, but for relaxation and enjoyment.
 It meant focusing on treating my hands with care, after years of being proud of my palm calluses and pushing through the pain of weightlifting regardless of how painful it was.

 I still have moments when I go back to a dieting mentality and I feel, especially now that I am aging, that my body is getting old and ugly.
 At almost 40, I look back to my pictures from 10-15 years ago and I finally see myself as beautiful, despite all the years of hunting a never-ending list of flaws.